Line

 # Axes

-You can control the axes that will be displayed on the chart.
+Control the axes displayed on the chart.

 # Primary Axis